andyceo/ansible-role-docker/README.md

 - **docker-users**: Add given users to `docker` group to make them use docker without `sudo`.
 - **docker-swarm**: Execute all Docker Swarm tasks on given `docker.swarm.manager` host.
 Docker Swarm should be active on the target host.
 - **docker-secrets**: Manage secrets.
 Docker Swarm should be active on the target host.
+- **docker-secrets-show**: Show secrets in clear text.
+USE WITH CAUTION!
+This task executed only when this tag specified explicitly.